Premier Healthcare Services is now Aveanna Healthcare. Premier Healthcare Services is now Aveanna Healthcare. Learn More

-The Order applies to all care providers (“workers”) who provide services to a consumer (“employer-recipient”) through the network of Regional Centers serving individuals with developmental and intellectual disabilities, except for those workers 1) who only provide services to a recipient with whom they live or 2) who are a family member of the recipient for whom they provide services.
-The client and his or her family is the employer-recipient and is responsible for directing the worker and the implementation of this order.
+The Vaccine Mandate applies to all care providers (“workers”) who provide services to a consumer (“employer-recipient”) through the network of Regional Centers serving individuals with developmental and intellectual disabilities, except for those workers 1) who only provide services to a recipient with whom they live or 2) who are a family member of the recipient for whom they provide services.
 If a worker provides services across multiple households, the mandate applies.

 If the employer-recipient deems a worker to have met the requirements of an exemption, the unvaccinated, exempt worker must be tested for COVID-19 once per week and wear at least a surgical mask while in the home.

 The worker must maintain vaccination status, exemption, and testing records as applicable.

 If a worker is exempt, the employer-recipient must also maintain a record of the exemption and test results.